 Swimming in the rock pools is definitely one of the best things to do in Wollongong.

-You can swim in the cold, salty ocean water in a less crowded, more relaxed setting.
+You can swim in the cold, salty Pacific Ocean in a less crowded, more relaxed setting.

 4. Watch the Sunrise

 Australian’s love to get up early and catch the sunrise.